visit-dav/visit/src/doc/dev_manual/GitHub.rst

 These are currently billed annually and renew in mid-January (January 19th).
 In the past, someone in LLNL's SD IT department would feed GitHub a credit card number to fund the services for another year.
 More recently, LLNL requires a more formal *paper trail* for anything billed in this manner.
-So, to ensure somone in LLNL'S SD IT department actually takes care of it, a **ServiceNow** ticket needs to get generated and it needs to be one that specifically goes to the SD IT department.
+So, to ensure somone in LLNL'S SD IT department actually takes care of it, a **ServiceNow** ticket needs to get generated and it needs to be one that specifically goes to the SD IT *procurement* team.
 As of this writing, **SD IT Procurement** can be found in **Service Now** by going to `Home->Business Applications Catalog-> Strategic Deturrence (SD)->SD Procurement <https://llnl.servicenowservices.com/ess?id=sc_cat_item&sys_id=34ad842fdb8e3f801a9efd0e0f961942&u_service=ceb29f25dbe622001a9ebd0e0f9619f1&request_type=0224a769dbe622001a9ebd0e0f96191a&sysparm_category=3e260246db98b70027d2f81d0f9619d1>`__.
 Be sure to set **Urgency** to ``1-High``, provide VisIt_'s project/task number and then indicate in the description it is... *"For the yearly renewal of '5 Git LFS data packs', additional storage and bandwidth needed by our project on GitHub (github.com)*.
 Tifanny Taylor (taylor253) has been the SD IT department member to take care of it.